 Upcoming app "Let’s IQ Campixu"

-The app for Windows 8, iPad, iPhone and Android devices is expected for autumn 2014.
+The app for Windows 10 (including Windows 10 Mobile), iPad, iPhone and Android devices is expected for mid-2018.